syncfusion-content/maui-docs/MAUI/TimePicker/formatting.md

 # Formatting in .NET MAUI Time Picker (SfTimePicker)

-Format is a way to represent the value of the time in a different string format.
+Format is a way to represent the time in a different string format.
 You can customize the time format by using the [Format] property in [PickerTimeFormat].
 The default format is `HH_mm_ss`.

 The different types of formats are: